meidata/meidata.github.io/_posts/2017-09-24-instacart.md

 ---
 layout: post
-title: "kaggle competition instacart take away"
+title: "[kaggle] Instacart Market Basket Analysis Summary"
 output: html_document
-date: 2017-08-16
+date: 2017-09-16
 ---

   The second kaggle competition I've participated just ended yesterday, unfortunately due to a wrong selection of the submission and bad local cross-validation strategy, I ended up in the top 14% without any medals.
 But I have learned so much from this competition and also from others kagglers.
 And since this competition a.k.a 'business problem' can be replicated somehow somewhere in the real world, I decided to write a summery report of the features and the take away of this competition.